 Four Kids Coffee also charges for access to its large and supervised play area.
-In exchange for $3.25 per half hour, kids can engage in supervised play while their parents relax with a cup of coffee.
-“Almost every parent pays for a half hour thinking that their child won’t stay or that a half hour is enough,” Sackett explains.
-“After about twenty minutes you see them relax and the stress start to melt away a little bit so they buy another half hour.”
+For $3.25 per half hour, kids can engage in supervised play while their parents relax with a cup of coffee.
+“Almost every parent pays for a half-hour thinking that their child won’t stay or that a half-hour is enough,” Sackett explains.
+“After about twenty minutes, you see them relax, and the stress starts to melt away, so they buy another half hour.”

-While childless customers may avoid coming in for coffee during the peak toddler hours, family-friendly coffee shops insist that their customer base extends beyond moms and dads.
-At Four Kids Coffee, there is a separate room for meetings and Sackett encourages those who need a quiet spot for a business meeting or study sessions to reserve the space.
-To ensure the family-friendly concept didn’t detract from business, the coffee shop soundproofed its play room and Sackett notes, “With only two exceptions in two years, you don’t hear the kids playing—until the door opens.”
+While some may avoid coming in for coffee during the peak toddler hours, family-friendly coffee shops insist that their customer base extends beyond moms and dads.
+At Four Kids Coffee, there is a separate room for meetings, and Sackett encourages those who need a quiet spot for a business meeting or study sessions to reserve the space.
+To ensure the family-friendly concept didn’t detract from business, the coffee shop soundproofed its playroom, and Sackett notes, “With only two exceptions in two years, you don’t hear the kids playing—until the door opens.”

-Despite the lack of a separate, soundproofed room at the Green Bean, childless coffee drinkers continue patronizing the neighborhood coffee shop.
-In fact, it’s common to see children playing with toys while doctoral candidates work on their dissertations and Amazon telecommuters participate in Skype meetings—all with the buzz of coffee brewing in the background.
+Despite the lack of a separate, soundproofed room at the Green Bean, all types of coffee drinkers continue patronizing the neighborhood coffee shop.
+It’s common to see children playing with toys while doctoral candidates work on their dissertations—all with the buzz of coffee brewing in the background.
 “In this neighborhood, it’s not considered abnormal to include families in daily activities, including hanging out at the coffee shop,” Rowland says.
-“To me, it defies logic to not be a family-friendly place.”
+“To me, it defies logic not to be a family-friendly place.”